bromazepam/bromazepam/README.md

 ## I'm a postgraduate student, software engineer and lifelong learner

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Create some awesome app
+- 🥅 2022 Goals: Create some awesome app
-- ⚡ Fun fact: I love solving puzzles and playing guitar
+- ⚡ Fun fact: I love solving puzzles and playing Warzone with the boys

 ### 📢 Find me elsewhere